 - 5G infrastructure to provide the required features and interfaces.

 - small cells or microcells to transmit and receive; and

 - Interconnected facilities to link the private 5G network to the public mobile network if required.

 The future of enterprise 5G

 Enterprise 5G is all about innovation and applications.
-What comes next depends greatly on how the U.S. -- which is currently gripped in a global 5G race with China and other countries -- takes advantage of 5G's speed, low latency and capacity to push AI, machine learning, real-time analytics and other advancements deeper into the enterprise.
+What comes next depends greatly on how enterprises take advantage of 5G's speed, low latency and capacity to push AI, machine learning, real-time analytics and other advancements deeper into their operations.

 That said, the wireless industry is already working on 6G technology, which is expected to begin launching commercially in 2030 and will support data rates of 1 TB per second.
 6G will build on 5G's capabilities for applications, such as imaging, presence technology and location awareness.
 6G technology will be able to selectively use different frequencies to measure electromagnetic absorption rates and adjust frequencies accordingly.
 Industries such as government, healthcare and transportation will benefit greatly from 6G.